Weston Township, Platte County, Missouri

 Township in Platte County, Missouri, U.S.

 Weston Township is a township in Platte County, Missouri, United States.
 At the 2020 census, its population was 2,444.

 Weston Township was erected in 1840, taking its name from the community of Weston, Missouri.
+Most of Weston Bend State Park is located within this township, with a small portion in neighboring Fair Township.